 For those that struggle with morbid obesity, weight loss surgery is considered the best option.
 Study after study has proven that it is one of the most successful long-term strategies for significant weight loss and in some cases the last option available for those that have been unable to lose weight and maintain that weight loss through diet and exercise alone.

 There are many different options available for those considering bariatric surgery.
-Each option varies not only in complications and lifestyle changes – they also vary in bariatric surgery weight loss rate.
+Each option varies not only in complications and lifestyle changes – but they also vary in bariatric surgery weight loss rate.